Music Macro Language: Syntax

-Classical MML as used in BASIC is described here.
-"MML Commands" are supplied to the MUSIC statement.
-Notes are specified in a three-octave range.
-A song is a sequence of mono single tones.
+The music string is supplied to the MUSIC statement.
+Notes are specified within a three-octave range, and a piece is a sequence of single monophonic tones.

-"+" (or in some old code, "￣") indicates upper octave, "- " (or in some old code, "_") indicates the lower octave.
-The characters "CDEFGAB" correspond to a scale ("Doremi Faso Lassi").
-A semitone is indicated by following the note with a '#' character.
-The note names are followed by a tone length, indicated by a number from 0–9.
-Similarly, R indicates a rest, and is also followed by a number from 0-9 indicating length.

-Sound length Internal value × TEMPO values.Tone length Demisemiquaver is 0 (SP-1002 Internal value is 1)- Whole note is 9 (SP-1002 Internal value is 32).

-Music played on Call to $0030 SP-1002 IOCS program routine.
+"+" (or, in some older code, "￣") indicates the upper octave, and "−" (or, in some older code, "_") the lower octave.
+The characters C, D, E, F, G, A and B correspond to the degrees of the scale.
+A semitone is indicated by following the note with a "#" character.
+Note names are followed by a tone length, given as a number from 0 to 9; R indicates a rest and is likewise followed by a number from 0 to 9.
+The resulting duration is the internal value multiplied by the TEMPO value.
+Tone length 0 corresponds to a demisemiquaver (SP-1002 internal value 1) and 9 to a whole note (SP-1002 internal value 32).
+Music is played by a call to the routine at address $0030 of the SP-1002 IOCS.